Bots are a pretty new form of marketing – are you approaching them in the right way?

-Bots are a pretty new form of marketing, and they need a different approach to established digital marketing channels.
-Here's six tips for how to get bots right first time.
+B ots for many businesses and organisations are a new and exciting form of marketing but they need a different approach to established digital marketing channels.

 Think of a bot as a machine to persuade.